ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 >
 >By contrast, pipes, sockets and command-line arguments are communication mechanisms normally used between two separate programs.
 So when they are used for communication, the modules normally are separate programs.
 But if the semantics of the communication are intimate enough, exchanging complex internal data structures, that too could be a basis to consider the two parts as combined into a larger program.

-The interesting part of this answer is not whether we've distributing an aggreate or not (we'll talk about distribution more soon), but the insight this answer offers into what FSF considers to be a single program.
+The interesting part of this question and answer is not whether we're distributing an aggreate or not (we'll talk about distribution more soon), but rather the insight this answer offers into what FSF considers to be a single program.
 They come back to "if the semantics of the communication are intimate enough", but also assert "this is a legal question, which ultimately judges will decide."

 However, I think it's fair to conclude at this point that in the opinion of the FSF, they want what we're doing to be bound by GPL.
 Our ipumsr library doesn't work without significant interaction with readr, so therefore in their eyes we've created a combined work.

-But what do others think? (reference Larry and others who fall in the "linking doesn't count" camp.)
+For a counterpoint, we can turn to Lawrence Lessig, general counsel of the Open Source Initiative.
+He wrote a concise article on his opinion of what constitutes a derivative work in 2003.
+His key conclusion is:

+>The meaning of derivative work will not be broadened to include software created by linking to library programs that were designed and intended to be used as library programs.
+When a company releases a scientific subroutine library, or a library of objects, for example, people who merely use the library, unmodified, perhaps without even looking at the source code, are not thereby creating derivative works of the library.

+and he goes on to assert why he feels this is important:

+>You should care about this issue to encourage that free and open-source software be created without scaring proprietary software users away.
+We need to make sure that companies know, with some degree of certainty, when they've created a derivative work and when they haven't.

+Malcolm Bain, a Barcelona lawyer, [explored this topic in depth](http://www.ifosslr.org/ojs/ifosslr/article/download/44/74) in a 2011 white paper, but frustratingly concludes, more or less, "it's unclear".

+This pattern of confusion is reflected across the internet as a whole.
+You can find plenty of people who argue that using a library does expose your code to the GPL conditions.
+And you can find plenty who say no, it doesnt.
 Ultimately, it has not been sorted out in a court yet, so there's no clear answer as to the enforcibility of the GPL as the FSF wants it to be.

-# Are We Actually Distributing the GPLed Library?

-The second core question we need to explore is "Are we distributing any GPL code?"

-The reason that's an important question is because lost in all of this thus far is the fact that copyleft only refers to the **distribution** of GPLed code.
-I can take all the GPLed code I want and build a completely proprietary system, as long as I'm the only one using it.
-So, are we distributing GPLed code?

-With a language like R that has a central package repository, when someone downloads ipumsr from CRAN they're not downloading readr with ipumsr.
-Rather, ipumsr has a dependency on readr, and _the end user_ is the one who needs to satisfy that dependency by downloading readr.
-So, in one sense, it's the end user that's creating the derivative work by downloading GPL code onto their system to work with our MPL code.

-If that interpretation is valid, then we would not be considered to be distributing the GPLed library at all, and this whole copyleft business doesn't apply to us.

-Even if this interpretation is valid, this isn't terribly fair to our users.
-After all, they're taking ipumsr and working it into _their_ code, so now _their_ code could be considered a larger combined work subject to GPL (depending on if and how they want to redistribute it) even though readr is two steps removed from their code.
-Boo.
-We ought to be able to do better than that.

-There's not a lot of discussion out there around how GPL is meant to apply in a world with centralized package repositories and tools which assemble dependencies on the fly on the end user's system.
-GPL came into being when that was not a very common paradigm, and it hasn't really been discussed as a potential loophole that I've seen, but it's a topic that seems worthy of exploring further.

-# Open Source Libraries and the GPL Don't Mix Well: Enter LGPL

-As we've now seen, the GPL can make writing and sharing libraries very confusing.
-This is partially because the GPL was written in a time when it was common to take all of the code your program needed, including libraries, compile it up as a single binary file, and ship it out on CDs, often as commercial software, without the source.
-Richard Stallman and the FSF wanted to prevent their code being used in that way.
-They wanted to keep the source code of any derivative software that benefited from free software freely available itself.
-In that context, the GPL makes a lot of sense.

-It makes a lot less sense in the "open source is everywhere, interpreted language dominated, package repository driven, write something useful and throw it up on GitHub, take each other's libraries and build useful things any way you want" world that we live in today.
+In the meantime, this has set up a potentially huge issue in the R community - spend a few minutes clicking around R's CRAN package repository and see just how many non-GPL packages are importing GPL'ed packages.
+Just looking at packages which import readr, a random sampling showed almost half of them were distributed with licenses other than GPL.
+If a court ever were to rule that merely importing a GPL'ed libary makes code GPL-exposed, there's going to be an awful lot of scrambling in the R community.

+# LGPL: A Failed Attempt to Address This Problem

-In fact, the need for something different was realized by the FSF way back in 1991, when they released the first version of the GNU Libary General Public License, now known as the Lesser General Public License, or LGPL.
+By 1991, shortly after the GPL was created, people started to realize that while the GPL is useful for protecting whole software applications, it created complications for library code.
+The FSF subseuently released the first version of the GNU Libary General Public License, now known as the Lesser General Public License (LGPL) as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
 The LGPL is a "weak copyleft" license and it's very similar to the MPL that we use in that regard.

 The basic idea of a "weak copyleft" license is "I want to ensure that if you modify my code, you give that modification back to the world freely, but I really don't care to restrict how you can simply use my code as part of your larger system."
-This license was envisioned for exactly the use case we have.
 If someone writes a library and wants to ensure that the source code for modified versions of that library remain available, but does not care to require everyone using their library to have to make their own source code freely available, then the LGPL was designed for them.

+Unfortunately, the Free Software Foundation also [says to NOT use LGPL for libraries](https://www.gnu.org/licenses/why-not-lgpl.en.html).
+They argue that doing so allows free libraries to be used in proprietary software, and that we shouldn't be giving proprietary software companies any more advantages.
+Rather, we should create unique functionality, release it as GPL, and force companies to release their code for free if they want to use the cool free functionality.

+For a license that's supposed to promote freedom, that seems rather restrictive.

 Why so many libraries in the CRAN choose to use GPL instead of LGPL is curious to me, when LGPL would be so much less restrictive in terms of how their library could be used.
-If a library author's goal is to give a library to the world for it to benefit from, no strings attached, then the GPL is not a good choice and LGPL would be much better.
-The GPL is really about enforcing the "free as in free speech" philosophy of the FSF pretty strongly on others.
-That's a totally valid approach, but one with a lot of consequences.
+If a library author's goal is to give a library to the world for it to benefit from no strings attached, then the GPL is not a good choice and LGPL would be much better.

+The GPL is about enforcing the philosophy of the FSF strongly on others.
+That's a valid approach, but one with a lot of consequences.
 It's giving -less- freedom to the recipient and is restricting the use cases for which your code can be used.
-If you don't feel strongly about free software as a philosophical movement, but rather tend to consider open source software from the more pragmatic, "good way to build good software" point of view, then the GPL is not the license for you.
+If you don't feel strongly about free software as a philosophical movement but rather tend to consider open source software from the more pragmatic, "good way to build good software" point of view, then the GPL is not the license for you.

-# What Do We Do?
+# So...
+What Do We Do?

-Certainly, the R community is full of examples of non-GPL libaries that depend on GPL libraries.
-Whether that's because those library authors are using the "simply using a library isn't creating a combined work" interpretation, or the "not distributing" interpretation, or that they're simply unaware of the licensing issue altogether, I don't know (though I suspect it's mostly the latter.)
+XXX TO BE COMPLETED XXX